WillyHad96/Daft.ie-Automation-Bot/README.md

 **Prerequisites**
 Before you begin, ensure you have the following installed on your local machine:

-*Python 3.x
+* Python 3.x
--Google Chrome browser
+* Google Chrome browser
--ChromeDriver (ensure the version matches your installed Chrome browser)
+* ChromeDriver (ensure the version matches your installed Chrome browser)

 **Installation**